LLC Cost in Arizona | How Much Does It Cost to Start an LLC

 Franchise Tax or Annual LLC Tax

-Some states require LLCs to pay an annual franchise or LLC tax, separate from the Annual report filing fee.
+Some states require LLCs to pay an annual franchise or LLC tax, separate from the Annual Report filing fee.
 Franchise tax, or annual tax, is a fee imposed by Arizona on businesses, including LLCs and Arizona Corporations, for the privilege of operating within their jurisdiction.
 This tax is separate from income taxes and is usually based on factors such as the company’s net worth, assets, capital, or a fixed dollar amount, depending on the Arizona’s specific tax regulations.

 Arizona LLC Taxes To Be Paid